-Our nominated governors for safeguarding and child protection are: Name: Reverend Adrian Evans and Mr Andrew Hewston
+Our nominated governor for safeguarding and child protection is: Name: Mr Andrew Hewston & Mrs Emma Taylor

 This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.

 All our Governors will receive appropriate safeguarding and child protection (including online) training at induction.